Un Poco de Amor

-"Un Poco de Amor" (English: A Little Bit of Love) is a song by Colombian singer-songwriter Shakira, taken from her third studio album Pies Descalzos.
+"Un Poco de Amor" (English: A Little Love) is a song by Colombian singer-songwriter Shakira, taken from her third studio album Pies Descalzos.
 It was released on May 16, 1996, by Sony Music and Columbia Records as the fourth single from the album.
 The song was written and produced by Shakira and Luis Fernando Ochoa.
 "Un Poco de Amor" is a Latin pop song that incorporates reggae elements.
 Lyrically, it states that Shakira is waiting to find someone who loves her.

 Upon its release, "Un Poco de Amor" received generally favorable reviews from music critics, who recognized it as a stand-out track from Pies Descalzos.
 The song peaked at number 11 on the Billboard Latin Pop Songs and Latin Songs component charts.
 While less successful than its preceding singles, its performance continued to aid its parent album in becoming her breakthrough record, which eventually attained platinum certifications in Argentina, Brazil, Colombia, and the United States.

 A Portuguese-language translation of the track titled "Um Pouco de Amor" appeared on Shakira's first remix album The Remixes in 1997.
 The song has additionally been performed during two of her concert tours to date.